sobri3195/EBM-FKUI/README.md

 Evidence-Based Medicine FKUI
 ============================
-Created by Muhammad Sobri Maulana, CEH, OSCP
+Created by Muhammad Sobri Maulana

 Evidence-Based Medicine and journal/database crawler.
 Better documentation is in the making.